 Types of personal injury cases we handle at NST Law

 Personal injury law, or civil law, allows victims to recover damages when negligent parties cause accidents and serious injuries.
 We have represented clients in a variety of types of cases, including car accidents, truck accidents, motorcycle accidents, boating accidents workers’ compensation, wrongful death, nursing home abuse and neglect, and dangerous pharmaceutical drugs and medical devices.

 Car accidents are the most common cause of personal injuries in Nashville.
 Nashville motorists experience an average of 360 car wrecks resulting in death or severe injury every year.
 Many of these involve pedestrians.
 Car accidents in Nashville are often the result of speeding, driving under the influence, and distracted driving.

 A tractor-trailer weighs as much as 20–30 times more than passenger vehicles, dramatically increasing the potential for severe injury and death in an accident.
-There were 173 truck accidents in Nashville in 2021, which is rising.
+There were hundreds of truck accidents in Nashville in 2022, which is rising.
 While all motorists should drive with care, truck drivers are professionally trained and have a greater duty of care.

 Fatalities in motorcycle accidents are 29 times more likely than in passenger vehicles.
 Motorcyclists are vulnerable to severe injuries in a crash due to the inherent absence of crash protection in motorcycles.